 Amplifying and Advocating - INEE enables the voices of its members to influence change in policy and practice, and promotes new, little-known, or poorly understood ideas.

-Facilitating and Learning - The INEE network promotes collective action to help members develop their capacities and carry out their activities more efficiently and effectively.
+Facilitating and Learning - INEE promotes collective action to help members develop their capacities and carry out their activities more efficiently and effectively.

-Providing Tools and Resources - The network mobilizes and disseminates resources, materials, and opportunities that support members' work and respond to their demands
+Providing Tools and Resources - INEE mobilizes and disseminates resources, materials, and opportunities that support members' work and respond to their demands

 INEE was conceptualized in 2000, during the Strategy Session on Education in Emergencies held at the 2000 World Education Forum in Dakar.
 As a result, UNESCO, UNICEF, and UNHCR, committed to advancing Strategy Five of the Dakar Framework, convened the first Global Consultation on Education in Emergencies (Geneva, November 8 – 10, 2000) with representatives from WFP, UNDP, the World Bank, bilateral donors, and more than 20 non-governmental organizations engaged in education in emergencies programming.
 INEE was launched during that consultation in order to build upon and consolidate existing networks and efforts.